 Without further ado, let’s look at this list of digital products and explore how they might be able to help you grow your business.

 We’re obviously big fans of online courses here at Kajabi.
-In fact, courses are the primary way by which our Kajai Heroes generate income.
+In fact, courses are the primary way by which our Kajabi Heroes generate income.

 An online course is just like an in-classroom course except that you teach online via text, video, and audio assets.
 Your customers learn via distinctive modules based on the name of the course and the material you want to convey.